Samuel Palmer: Early life

-Palmer, who was born in Surrey Square off the Old Kent Road in Newington, London (now Walworth), was the son of a bookseller and sometime Baptist minister, and was raised by a pious nurse.
+Palmer, who was born in Surrey Square off the Old Kent Road in Newington, London (now Walworth), was the son of Samuel Palmer, a bookseller and sometime Baptist minister and Martha (nee Giles), but was raised by a pious nurse, Mary Ward.
 Palmer painted churches from around age twelve, and first exhibited Turner-inspired works at the Royal Academy at the age of fourteen.
 He had little formal training, and little formal schooling, although he was educated briefly at Merchant Taylors' School.
+On the 18th January 1818 Palmer's mother Martha died suddenly, an event that affected the young Palmer for the rest of his life.
+He wrote "It was like a sharp sword sent through the length of me".

 Shoreham

 Through John Linnell, he met William Blake in 1824.
-Blake's influence can be seen in work he produced over the next ten years (generally reckoned to be his greatest).
+Blake's influence can be seen in work he produced over the next ten years.
 The works were landscapes around Shoreham, near Sevenoaks in the west of Kent.
 He purchased a run-down cottage, nicknamed "Rat Abbey", and lived there from 1826 to 1835, depicting the area as a demi-paradise, mysterious and visionary, often shown in sepia shades under moon and star light.
 There Palmer associated with a group of Blake-influenced artists known as the Ancients (including George Richmond and Edward Calvert).
 They were among the few who saw the Shoreham paintings as, resulting from attacks by critics in 1825, he opened his early portfolios only to selected friends.

 Palmer's somewhat disreputable father – Samuel Palmer senior – moved to the area, his brother Nathaniel having offered him an allowance that would "make him a gentleman" and restore the good name of the family.
 Samuel Palmer senior rented half of the Queen Anne-era 'Waterhouse' which still stands by the River Darent at Shoreham and is now known as the 'Water House'.
 Palmer's nurse, Mary Ward, and his other son William joined him there.
 The Waterhouse was used to accommodate overflow guests from "Rat Abbey".
 In 1828 Samuel Palmer left "Rat Abbey" to join his father at Water House and lived there for the rest of his time in Shoreham.
 While at Shoreham he fell in love with the fourteen-year-old Hannah Linnell, whom he later married.